 There’s also a cheerful elf who will let you know when it’s your turn to see Santa.

-The cool thing about this Santa’s Workshop is that you have the option of taking your own photo with your camera in addition to the professional photo.
+The cool thing about this Santa’s Landing is that you have the option of taking your own photo with your camera in addition to the professional photo.

 Helmets aren’t available, but you can bring your own.